datamole-ai/mff-cloud-app-development/docs/walkthrough_day1.md

 Walkthrough - Practicals 1
 ---

+**Parts of this document are out of date due to the upgrade.
+See the `walkthrough_day2` for more details.

+---

 # Problem

 The client has one warehouse in which objects are moved from one location to another.
 The client wants to keep track of the object movement and get daily reports.
 We will start simple.